In The Grove

 In September 1998 the Rhododendron 'Goldsworth Yellow' was moved from 'Behind the Cherry Tree' to the Woodland and planted on the terrace which was at the beginning called 'The Third Isle', but the bed was not the same raised like the other 'Isles'.
 In the same year the 'Ben Moseley' was planted near the 'Goldsworth Yellow' and later, not far away, the 'Grace Seabrook', incredible showy flowering with deep red, very large bolls of flowers.
 On the 'First Ile' small seedlings of Rhododendrons and Azaleas, Schlippenbachii and japonica have been planted.

-Meanwhile, when only started the build of The Peat Bed, several Rhododendrons and later, Azaleas have been planted there, and also an Acer japonica .
+Meanwhile, when only we started to build of The Peat Bed, several Rhododendrons and later Azaleas have been planted there, and also an Acer japonica.
 Most of them you can see on the pictures Above.
 They were planted: 'Simona', 'Fantastica', Azalea 'Kermesina' and 'Cecil' (both moved from the North Side), 'Koihiro Wada'Rh. variegata 'Goldflimmer' and even Rhododendron fargesi, which was not happy there and after 2 years died.

 Left: The Rhododendron 'Goldsworth Yellow' just moved in there and next door the new planted Rh.
 'Ben Moseley', September 1998